paulalonte/starwars-app/README.md

 - Caching of the page so no need to call api again

-- Translation also would be good for accessibility
+- Translation also would be good for accessibility.
+Using i18n

 - Created a more detailed test